Table of Contents

 The Core Steps to Protect Yourself

 - Get a password manager.
 It is a great step because it keeps everything secure without you having to remember dozens of logins.
 A password manager like NordPass can generate strong passwords for you and store them safely.
-Check out our full NordPass Review.
+Check out our full NordPass Review or learn more about password basics.

 - Turn on two factor authentication wherever possible.